Tax allowances and amounts

 Income tax is paid on the amount of taxable income remaining after you have deducted any allowances you are entitled to, such as the Personal allowance and Blind person’s allowance.

-From 2020/21 tax relief for finance costs for individual landlords of residential properties is fully restricted to the Basic rate only.
-For more information about the changes which were phased in from 2017/18, see HM Revenue & Customs guidance on Tax relief for residential landlords: how it's worked out.
+Tax relief for finance costs for individual landlords of residential properties is fully restricted to the Basic rate only.

 Welsh Rates of Income Tax (WRIT)